rickymoorhouse/track-school-guidance/guidance-for-schools-about-temporarily-closing.md

 </div>

-Schools should speak to parents/carers to identify who requires a school place.
+Schools should speak to parents and carers to identify who requires a school place.

 If required, we recommend asking for simple evidence that the parent in question is a critical worker, such as confirmation from their employer